mlammens/ENS-610/Meeting-1-Introduction-Notes.md

 **Percent change slide**

-* What information is this slide conveying?
+* What information is this figure conveying?
 * Considering the impacts human disturbances have on Earth systems, why might this image not be has helpful as it first appears? **ANS** We don't know if a 50% change in land is more or less impactful than a 25% change in CO2 or >60% change in Marine fisheries.
 * We are looking at these changes at the global scale.
 How do you think the relate to changes at the local scale?